hppRC/jawiki-cleaner/README.md

 Apply this tool for a extracted text by WikiExtractor.

 ```
+# specify a input file path and output file path
 $ jawiki-cleaner --input ./wiki.txt --output ./cleaned-wiki.txt
 $ jawiki-cleaner -i ./wiki.txt -o ./cleaned-wiki.txt

+# or only specify a input file path
-$ jawiki-cleaner -i ./wiki.txt # output path will be `./cleaned-wiki.txt`
+# output file path will be `./cleaned-wiki.txt`
+$ jawiki-cleaner -i ./wiki.txt
 ```